EU is 'plain wrong' on Trump, Pompeo tells Brussels

 "Brexit - if nothing else - was a political wake-up call.
 Is the EU ensuring that the interests of countries and their citizens are placed before those of bureaucrats here in Brussels?
 These are valid questions", he said.

-He also attacked the way the EU and IMF had handled Europe's bailouts in recent years.
+He also attacked the way the EU and International Monetary Fund (IMF) had handled Europe's bailouts in recent years.

-He said the IMF had imposed "austerity measures that inhibit growth and crowd out private sector actors" in countries, such as Greece, where it had stepped in to help.
+The IMF had imposed "austerity measures that inhibit growth and crowd out private sector actors", he said, in countries, such as Greece, where it had stepped in to help.

 Pompeo spoke at a Brussels think tank, the German Marshall Fund, prior to attending a meeting of Nato foreign ministers in the city.